How To Really Get Out Of A Speeding Ticket

 I probably don’t need to refute this one for the majority of readers, but because I actually saw a candidate for Lieutenant Governor make this argument in traffic court (along with a few other individuals) I just thought I’d put it on the list.

-SO HOW DO YOU SUCCESSFULLY FIGHT A TRAFFIC TICKET?
+SO HOW DO YOU SUCCESSFULLY FIGHT A TRAFFIC TICKET or SPEEDING TICKET?

 You get an attorney to represent you.
 This is a more complicated area of the law than most drivers suspect.
 It involves a comprehensive understanding of the Rules of Evidence and the Infraction Rules for Courts of Limited Jurisdiction.
 It involves an understanding of speed measurement devices, their maintenance and certification; and being able to identify mistakes that officers make when filing reports and issuing citations that render said reports inadmissible.